 Tooth extraction is the dental procedure used to remove a tooth from the mouth.
 The tooth, or what’s left of it, will be loosened and pulled out of its socket, very often in more than one piece.
 The procedure is done under local anesthetic and takes anywhere from 15 minutes to 2 hours, depending on how difficult the particular extraction is going to be, where the tooth is located, and what needs to be done before extracting.

-In some cases tooth extractions are simple, and some they are surgical.
-A surgical procedure means that oral surgery needs to be performed in order to extract the given tooth.
+In some cases tooth extractions are simple, sometimes can be more complex like wisdom tooth removal and some they are surgical.
+A surgical tooth extraction procedure means that oral surgery needs to be performed in order to extract the given tooth.
 This means the entire process will be changed radically.
 The procedure will still be performed under local anesthetic, but will typically take from around 45 minutes to an hour and a half, and a trained oral surgeon needs to perform the tooth extraction.
 This kind of tooth extractions takes a required healing time afterwards!
 Which needs to be followed by the after-surgery care list we will provide you!

 Although the process of a tooth extraction seems to be straight-forward, there are specific aspects to it that aren’t so direct.
 Firstly, every tooth extraction requires a preliminary X-ray to examine the affected area.
 This is vital as it is the only way the dentist will understand the case.